As of Sept 2018, listed in alphabetical order:

 I am very ecological oriented, I’ve grown up in eastern Europe and many times we couldn’t buy new things so we had to learn to be creative 🙂 I don’t like plastic at all, all my food containers are glass or stainless steel, and I use for grocery the reusable shopping bags made by canvas or synthetic fibers.
 I like to buy (even in the winter) from farmers’ markets and organic as much as possible.“

 He has lived here since June 2016.
-He works as a bike courier and is into film making, meditation and dance.
+He has worked as a bike courier and is into film making, meditation and dance.

 “About 25 years ago, I was able to buy this house with the help of my father.
 From the beginning, the house had a vision of environmental awareness, spiritual connection and exploring alternative ways of living.
 I did a world trip through Asia 30 years ago.
 I had a life-changing experience at a Buddhist meditation retreat in Thailand.
 After a silent 10-day retreat I stayed longer and read a book about Gandhi.
 The combination gave me a strong desire to do service.
 Also during my trip I did a two week yoga retreat in India.
 Upon returning to Montreal to finish an architecture degree, I started an animal rights group at McGill called META.
 After returning to Toronto, I was a core volunteer for Toronto Vegetarian Association for many years and am still very involved.
 I pretty much follow a vegan diet for many reasons, including not wanting to participate in animal suffering, maximizing wilderness (less meat, more trees), and health.
 I like to do fix-up projects around the house, and participate in events put on by Meditation Toronto, a group that does soulful chanting to guitar music.”

 He joined the house originally in July 2011 and moved out June 2016 but came back in 2017.
+He is leaving again for several months starting Oct 2018.
 “I’m interested in technology and how it can be applied to make organizations more efficient.
 I’m also interested in environmental issues – sustainable and low-energy housing, transportation, food consumption, community gardens, and general sustainable and lightweight lifestyles.
 I’m becoming more interested in sourcing food and other things locally.
 I am also interested in other global issues around inequality and would like to work on things that improve the situation for people in communities, especially in developing countries.”